PAC-UK Privacy Statement

 Sharing your information internally

-We share your information internally only where necessary for the purposes set out in section 4.
+We share your information internally only where necessary for the purposes set out in the ‘Use of your information’ section of this Privacy Statement.

 Sharing your information with third parties

-We share your information with third party service providers only where necessary for the purposes set out in section 4.
+We share your information with third party service providers only where necessary.
 The types of third party service providers whom we share your information with includes:

-Commissioners (including local authorities, schools, health services and statutory authorities) for the purposes of contract compliance; progress reporting on services being provided on behalf of commissioners; duty of care; safeguarding regulations; legal compliance, research and evaluation.
+- Commissioners (including local authorities, schools, health services and statutory authorities) for the purposes of contract compliance; progress reporting on services being provided on behalf of commissioners; legal compliance, research and evaluation;

-PAC-UK will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this privacy statement when it is transferred to third parties.
+PAC-UK will take all reasonable steps to ensure that your data is treated securely and in accordance with data protection legislation when it is transferred to third parties.

 We may also share your information: